TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 # Pub Quiz

 Who doesn't love a pub quiz?!
+This is a pub quiz in which the user can pick one of four different subjects to test out their knowledge!

 Link to the live [Pub Quiz](https://totallysly.github.io/portfolio-project-two/)